MichaelHoltonPrice/past_as_stoch_proc_code/README.md

 ```

 # Running the code
-The following steps assume the user starts in the past_as_stoch_proc_code directory, and the steps to run the code are identical regardless of which option is used to satisfy the software requirements.
+The following steps assume the user starts in the past_as_stoch_proc_code directory, and the steps to run the code are identical regardless of which option above is used to satisfy the software requirements.

-Enter the mhg_code directory and run the main analysis script to generate data for Figure S1.
+Enter the mhg_code directory and run the main analysis script to generate data for Figure S2.
 See below for a summary of the moralizing gods code.

 ```bash
 cd mhg_code
 Rscript '!MoralizingGods.R'
 ```

-Check the data against those used in the 2019 Nature paper by Whitehouse et al.:
+Check the data against those in the 2019 Nature paper by Whitehouse et al.:
 ```bash
 Rscript check_moralising_gods_status.R
 ```

-The data are not identical for the DoctrinalMode variable for to NGAs, Middle Yellow River Valley and Orkhon Valley.
+The data are not identical for the DoctrinalMode variable for two NGAs, Middle Yellow River Valley and Orkhon Valley.
 It's unclear what causes this discrepancy.
 However, only the MoralisingGods data are used in our article (the Doctrinal Mode data are not used).

 Return to the past_as_stoch_proc_code directory and run the Python script to make the publication figures.